The fastest way to find what you want is to scroll down to the the FAQ's and Index sections.

 Employers will need to report hours worked and the usual hours an employee would be expected to work in a claim period.

-For worked hours, employees will be paid by their employer subject to their employment contract and employers will be responsible for paying the tax and NICs due on those amounts.
+For worked hours, employees will be paid by their employer subject to their employment contract and employers will be responsible for paying the tax and NICs due on those amounts plus the relevant % of the employees furlough pay in July, August and September 2021.

 80% WAGES AND MINIMAL EMPLOYER COSTS